hbctraining/DGE_workshop/lessons/04_DEG_visualizing_results.md

 	threshold <- res_tableOKD$padj < padj.cutoff & abs(res_tableKD$log2FoldChange) > lfc.cutoff

-Take this new threshold vector and add it as a new column called `threshold` to the `res_tableKD` which contains a logical vector denoting genes as being differentially expressed or not. **How many genes are differntially expressed in the Knockdwn compared to Control?**
+Take this new threshold vector and add it as a new column called `threshold` to the `res_tableKD` which contains a logical vector denoting genes as being differentially expressed or not. **How many genes are differentially expressed in the Knockdwn compared to Control?**

 	res_tableKD$threshold <- threshold